Champion Access to Care For All

 • ACC's Reproductive Health & Cardio-Obstetrics Member Section joined a virtual Hill Day, urging their federal lawmakers to support several bills aimed at improving maternal health.

-• ACC President Christopher M. Kramer, MD, FACC, testified before the U.S. House Appropriations Labor-Health and Human Services Subcommittee in April 2025 to urge full funding for the Cardiomyopathy Health, Education, Awareness, Research and Training in Schools (HEARTS) Act (H.R.
+• ACC President Christopher M. Kramer, MD, FACC testified before the U.S. House Appropriations Labor-Health and Human Services Subcommittee in April 2025 to urge full funding for the Cardiomyopathy Health, Education, Awareness, Research and Training in Schools (HEARTS) Act (H.R.
 6829), which would make AEDs available in public elementary and secondary schools.

 Policy Progress

 • The ARC Act (H.R.
 307), first championed by the late Rep. Donald Payne (D-NJ) and crafted with support from the ACC, was reintroduced into Congress by Rep. LaMonica McIver (D-NJ).
+In Illinois, a peripheral artery disease screening bill has officially passed the state legislature and now awaits the governor's signature.

-• Several bills aimed at improving maternal health nationwide have been reintroduced in Congress, including the Preventing Maternal Deaths Reauthorization Act (HR.
-1909), Connected MOM Act (S. 141) and the Rural Obstetrics Readiness Act (S. 380).
+• Several bills aimed at improving maternal health nationwide have been reintroduced in Congress, including the Preventing Maternal Deaths Reauthorization Act (H.R.
+1909/S. 2621), Connected MOM Act (H.R.
+4977/S. 141) and the Rural Obstetrics Readiness Act (H.R.
+1254/S. 380).